paulfoley/Udacity_Nanodegree-Data_Analyst/Facebook_Data-Explore/README.md

-# Data Explore - Facebook User Data
+# Project - Facebook User Data

 [Facebook](https://www.facebook.com/) has provided sample data of their users for exploration.
 We'll use this sample data to explore how people use one of my favorite websites.